 With drug abuse on the rise and street drugs being riddled with dangerous opiates like fentanyl, addiction treatment has become even more necessary.

-Learn more about the reality of addiction in North Carolina, exploring the staggering statistics and highlighting the pressing need for comprehensive and accessible SUD treatment.
+Learn more about the reality of addiction in North Carolina, exploring the staggering statistics and highlighting the pressing need for comprehensive and accessible SUD treatment in North Carolina.

 Drug and Alcohol Addiction Rates in North Carolina